- B.W. Wells Stewardship Fund

 Each year, the NCNPS funds several B. W. Wells grants up to $1000 each.
 These grants are available to organizations, including federal, state, and local agencies.
 Stewardship projects involve the care of existing native plant communities, creating new native plant habitats and gardens, and educating people about native plants and their habitats.
 Typically, NCNPS does not fund projects for the same site in two consecutive years nor provide funding for the purchase of non-native plants or seeds.

-Note: NCNPS is implementing a deadline for the B.W.
-Wells Stewardship Fund starting in 2021.
-In 2020 each application will be reviewed soon after submission if the proposal is submitted by Dec 31, 2020.
+Please note: Funds are exhausted for this year.
+NCNPS is implementing a deadline for the B.W.
+Wells Stewardship Fund.
 Starting in January 2021, applications will be reviewed once a year, after the application deadline of Sep 1 of that year.
 Applications may be submitted at any time.

 Projects may include but are not limited to: